 In over 200 well-crafted short stories, learners become aware that words often carry more than a single meaning.
-For instance, right from the first few books of BRI, the word ‘see’ represents a number of meanings (in addition to the word’s primary meaning ‘look at’).
-The structure of the stories is extremely simple which means that children are never confronted with words that are difficult to read, or with code they have not been taught.
-Any new material is presented very clearly and succinctly in the inside cover of each book.
-All children, and older students, proceed at a different pace and for those who need additional practice with specific words, word building is a very simple and effective teaching tool (see Free Resources ).
+For instance, right from the first few BRI stories, the word ‘see’ represents a number of meanings (in addition to the word’s primary meaning ‘look at’).
+The structure of the stories means that children are never confronted with code they have not been taught.
+Any new material is presented very clearly and succinctly at the beginning of each story.
+All students, proceed at a different pace and for those who need additional practice with specific words, (word building) is a very simple and effective teaching tool (see Free Resources ).

 BRI and ARI instruction for English as a second language

-The 78 lively BRI storybooks are limited to single-syllable words that provide EAL learners with unrivalled practice in decoding, fluency, and comprehension skills.
+The 88 lively BRI stories are limited to single-syllable words that provide EAL learners with unrivalled practice in decoding, fluency, and comprehension skills.
 At this stage (see BRI SPELL books) children are able to sound-write and spell (encode) hundreds of words.

-The 42 ARI storybooks introduce two- to four-syllable words, and gradually introduce the complexities of grammar.
+The 125 ARI tales introduce two- to four-syllable words, and gradually introduce the complexities of grammar.
 The books provide children with sustained reading while maintaining BRI’s unique characteristics of simplicity, overlearning and interleaving.

 The straightforward, rigorous instructions accompanying BRI and ARI, together with the incremental development of the stories, enable a teaching assistant, in liaison with a class teacher, to provide the additional practice, and tracking, required by EAL pupils.
 The series is also ideal for home practice and serves the dual purpose of helping EAL children to catch up with their peers and encouraging the involvement of parents in their child’s reading journey.
 To begin reading the books requires only a minimum of English.